 “America” looms large: as dream or nightmare, as land of the future or land of imperial decline.
 American Studies equips students from many disciplines with the tools of critical understanding.
-Grounded in history, it attracts students from around the humanities as well as from the social scienes and hard sciences.
+Grounded in history, it attracts students from around the humanities as well as from the social sciences and hard sciences.

 Throughout the minor, students will encounter rich primary sources, from political history to the realms of literature, photography, film, music, and art.
 And they will be thrown into the deep end of good, advanced scholarship from different fields.
 There is no single way of doing American Studies; students learn to think, to research, and to write in an Americanist mode, but also to make that mode their own.

 This minor is open for application to students who have obtained an academic first-year diploma or a positive Binding Study Advice from an academic Bachelor's programme.
-This entails that you must have obtained at least 48 ECTS in your propaedeutic year.